How To Fix A Wetsuit Zipper

 Common Wetsuit Zipper Problems

-Before we start talking about how to fix a wetsuit zipper, let’s quickly lay out some of the most common zipper issues that pop up.
+Before we start talking about zipper fixes, let’s lay out some of the most common zipper issues that pop up.

 #1: Zipper Slider is Stuck

 Perhaps the most common problem is a stuck zipper slider.
-This usually happens due to corrosion from salt water that has dried up inside and around the mechanism.
-If this is the case for you, be thankful because there is a good chance you can get it working again and prevent it from happening in the future.
-More on that in a moment.
+This usually happens due to corrosion.
+Saltwater dries up in and around the mechanism, and this causes a jam.
+If this is the case for you, be thankful!
+This means there’s a good chance you can get it working again.
+And you can also prevent it from happening in the future!
+(More on that in a moment.)

 #2: Zipper Slider is Off-Track or Came Off

-This happens from time to time on wetsuits, but since most wetsuits nowadays use high-quality zippers, the sliders usually don’t just come off.
-However, there are times when we tend to put too much force on a zipper which can cause it to come off its track or rip off entirely.
+This happens from time to time on wetsuits.
+However, since most wetsuits nowadays use high-quality zippers, the sliders don’t come off easily.
+But there are times when we tend to put too much force on a zipper.
+This, subsequently, can cause it to come off its track or rip off entirely.

 #3: Zipper Slider Won’t Stay Up and Keeps Unzipping

-Have you noticed when you zip up your wetsuit, the zipper seems to unzip on its own from things like the force of the water or even simply from gravity?
+Have you noticed when you zip up your wetsuit, the zipper seems to unzip on its own?
+Maybe from things like the force of the water, or even simply from gravity?
 It has been known to happen.
 However, most wetsuits have a zip stopper or piece of velcro that holds the zipper up and prevents this from happening.

 #4: Zipper Separates After it is Zipped Up

 This is a very common problem with zippers on more than just wetsuits.
-It happens all the time on jackets and zip-up hoodies and is usually caused by the zipper teeth breaking or simply wearing out.
+It happens all the time on jackets and zip-up hoodies.
+And it’s usually caused by the zipper teeth breaking or simply wearing out.
 It can also happen if the zipper slide wears out or becomes too loose, not providing the tension needed to snap the teeth together.

 #5: Zipper Slider Breaks

-Cheaply made zipper sliders made from plastic are known to break completely, which is not the end of the world.
-When you type into Google ‘how to fix a zipper on a wetsuit,’ you’ll notice that there are companies that have some great products that are made to handle this exact problem.
+Cheaply made zipper sliders (made from plastic) are known to break completely.
+But fear not, because this happening is not the end of the world.
+Just go to Google and type ‘how to fix a zipper on a wetsuit’ in the search bar.
+You’ll notice there are companies that have some great products that are made to handle this exact problem.

 #6: Zipper Teeth Break or Fall Off

-If you’re looking to know how to fix a zipper on a wetsuit, but your specific problem involves missing or broken zipper teeth, you will likely need to buy a new wetsuit, shell out some dough for a costly repair, or dedicate some serious time to replace the whole zipper, which is a long, intricate process.
+If your specific problem involves missing or broken zipper teeth, you will likely need to buy a new wetsuit, pay for a repair, or dedicate serious time to replace the whole zipper.
+(Which is a long, intricate process.)

 Solutions

-Now that we have laid out the common problems, let’s get into how to fix a zipper on a wetsuit.
-We do want to point out that not all these fixes will work for your exact issue, but the solutions that we lay out below might do the trick.
-The goal is to prevent you from having to go buy a whole new wetsuit, especially if yours is still in decent condition.
+Now that we’ve laid out the common problems, let’s get to the fixes.
+We do want to point out that these fixes may not work for your exact issue.
+But the solutions we lay out below might do the trick, so it’s up to you to give it a try.
+The goal is to prevent you from having to buy a new wetsuit, especially if yours is still in decent condition.

-However, a broken zipper is a big deal, and you may be required to buy a new wetsuit or find someone who can install a new zipper system.
-A professional zipper repair or zipper replacement on your wetsuit might also be an option, but that could run you anywhere from $100 to $300, which at that point, it could make more sense just to buy a new suit.
+However, a broken zipper is a big deal.
+You may be required to buy a new wetsuit or find someone who can install a new zipper system.
+A professional zipper repair or replacement might also be an option, but that could run you anywhere from $100 to $300.
+At that point, it would make more sense just to buy a new suit.

 How To Fix a Stuck Wetsuit Zipper

-Be generous with the vinegar but try to wipe the access off that will inevitably spill onto the neoprene.
-Vinegar likely won’t hurt the neoprene on your suit, but it is a strong substance, so it is best to be as safe as possible and wipe off any that gets onto the rubber.
+Be generous with the vinegar, but try to wipe the excess off that will inevitably spill onto the neoprene.
+Vinegar will more than likely not hurt the neoprene on your suit, but it is a strong substance.
+Therefore, it is best to be as safe as possible and wipe off any that gets onto the rubber.

 Once you have the area that is stuck saturated with vinegar, let it sit overnight so the vinegar can do its work.
 The next day, after some wiggling and jiggling, it might just come loose, and you will be back in business.